knah/Il2CppAssemblyUnhollower/README.md

         --deobf-uniq-max=<number> - Optional.
 How many maximum unique tokens per type are allowed during deobfuscation --deobf-analyze - Optional.
 Analyze deobfuscation performance with different parameter values.
 Will not generate assemblies.
         --blacklist-assembly=<assembly name> - Optional.
 Don't write specified assembly to output.
-Can be used multiple times --no-xref-cache - Optional.
+Can be used multiple times --add-prefix-to=<assembly name/namespace> - Optional.
+Assemblies and namespaces starting with these will get an Il2Cpp prefix in generated assemblies.
+Can be used multiple times.
+        --no-xref-cache - Optional.
 Don't generate xref scanning cache.
 All scanning will be done at runtime.
         --no-copy-unhollower-libs - Optional.
 Don't copy unhollower libraries to output directory --obf-regex=<regex> - Optional.
 Specifies a regex for obfuscated names.
 All types and members matching will be renamed